Department and Program Recommendations for First-Year Students

-Two courses at the 300 level (usually 305 and 306) and three additional French courses at the 300 or 400 levels.
+Two courses beyond 204 at the 300-level and three additional French courses at the 300 or 400 levels.
 The department also strongly recommends that minors take 306, as it is required for all 400-level topics courses.

 For more information on the French academic program, French House, study abroad, and other student opportunities, please visit our website: http://www.macalester.edu/academics/french/

 Macalester’s nationally and internationally recognized Geography Department is unusually broad in scope for an undergraduate liberal arts college.
-The department leads students through an exploration of human-environment interactions, urban geography and planning, health geography, cartography, geographic information science, and socio-economic development in various regions of the world.
+The department leads students through an exploration of human-environment interactions, urban geography and planning, health geography, cartography, geographic information science and remote sensing, and socio-economic development in various regions of the world.
 Students may major or minor in geography, or minor in Geography with an emphasis in GIS/Cartography.

-Human Geography of Global Issues (GEOG 111) and World Regional Geography (Geography 113) are gateway courses, which each introduce students to issues of human settlements, land use and political order.
-Regional Geography of the U.S. and Canada (GEOG 242) and Geography of Environmental Hazards (GEOG 258), are being offered as First Year Courses in the fall and would likewise be excellent introductions to the department.
-Additionally, courses at the 200 level without prerequisites are open to incoming students, such as People, Agriculture and the Environment (GEOG 232), Regional Geography of the U.S. and Canada (GEOG 242), Geography of Asia: the Political Economy (GEOG 244), Political Geography of Nations and Nationalism (GEOG 248), Medical Geography (GEOG 256), and Geography of World Urbanization (GEOG 261).
+Human Geography of Global Issues (GEOG 111) and World Regional Geography: People, Places, and Globalization (Geography 113) are gateway courses, each of which introduces students to issues of human settlements, land use, and political order.
+Regional Geography of the U.S. and Canada (GEOG 242) and Geography of Environmental Hazards (GEOG 258) are being offered as First Year Courses in the fall and would likewise be excellent introductions to the department.
+Additionally, courses at the 200-level without prerequisites are open to incoming students, such as Introduction to Urban Ecology (GEOG 203), Urban Geography (GEOG 241), Geography of Africa: Local Resources and Livelihoods in a Global Context (GEOG 243), Metro Analysis (GEOG 262), Neotropical Landscapes (GEOG 294-01), and Daily Life and Geography of the Arab World (GEOG 294-04).
 Other upper division courses may be appropriate for students with the necessary background (such as AP Human Geography).
 Contact the department chair with specific questions or see the department website at www.macalester.edu/academics/geography.

-The introductory courses in geology are designed to serve students interested in learning more about the geosciences and environmental sciences.
-They provide an appreciation of the scientific principles and techniques used to investigate the Earth, and serve to inform students about the composition, materials, major processes, and history of our planet.
+The introductory courses in geology are designed to accommodate students interested in learning more about the geosciences and environmental sciences.
+They provide an appreciation of the scientific principles and techniques used to investigate the Earth, and inform students about the composition, materials, major processes, and history of our planet.
 Our introductory courses count toward the major and minor, and fulfill general education requirements in the Science/Math category.
 Many of our intro courses satisfy part of the quantitative thinking requirement at Macalester, and some also satisfy writing requirements.
-We are offering two First Year Courses in Fall 2019 – Dynamic Earth and Global Change (GEOL160) and Environmental Geology (GEOL 120).
-Any of our intro courses, including our two First Year Courses, would be an excellent way of exploring the department and the field!
+We are offering two introductory courses in Fall 2021 – Dynamic Earth and Global Change (GEOL160), and Dinosaurs (GEOL 101).
+Any of our intro courses would be an excellent way of exploring the department and the field!

 See the department website for more information www.macalester.edu/academics/geology

 Language Placement: Students with no background in German should register for German Studies 101; students who have had minimal German in high school or studied another foreign language may alternatively register for German Studies 110: Accelerated Elementary German.
 Students with any prior training in German or any extended exposure to the language must take the placement test.
-Advanced students (scoring above 550 on the placement test or above 620 on the SAT II) should consult with Prof. Rachael Huener about which course is best for them.
-Some possibilities are German Studies 305: German Through the Media; German Studies 308: German Cultural History I; and German Studies 309: German Cultural History II.
+Advanced students (scoring above 550 on the placement test) should consult with Prof. Rachael Huener about which course is best for them.
+Some possibilities are German Studies 308: German Cultural History I; and German Studies 309: German Cultural History II.

 For more information, see the department website www.macalester.edu/academics/german